-Beside local Users, external LDAP service and SSO can be configured, but are not scope in this section.
+Beside local Users, external authentication services including LDAP / LDAPS, RADIUS, and SSO can be configured.
+Configuration specifics for these services are outside the scope of this section.

 The following paragraphs describe how to manage the embedded User and Security Roles in OpenNMS Horizon.